Wednesday, August 5, 2009

 Can we be stymied, shut out, ridiculed, laughed at, taken advantage of, passed over, or ignored by others because of who, what, where, or how we are?
 Of course we can.

 As a people, race or species, we may never be able to change this, though many will try.
 But why?
 Our differences are what make us unique the problem is we haven’t learned how to embrace these differences and leverage the diversity.
 We instead feel threatened, territorial, we feel the need to flex superiority, or on the other hand feel predestined to a certain way of life, or grapple with what’s “Wrong” with us.
-Those that live to apply stigmas, and perpetrate the negative connotations so often associated with them, are simply trying to advance their own cause, and perhaps even keep the focus off of their traits that may be the target of some other societal stigma.
+Those that live to apply stigmas and perpetrate the negative connotations so often associated with them, are simply trying to advance their own cause.
+Perhaps even to keep the focus off of their traits that may be the target of some other societal stigma.

-Much of our mental health issues, phobias doubts and fear can be related to some sort of stigma, either implanted by others or the ones we let lose on our own.
-We loose our job, there is a stigma, we get a divorce, there is a stigma, we move to a new town coming from Buffalo, NY, there is a stigma, we are a lawyer, there is a stigma, or we seek help for a mental health issue, and there is yet another stigma.
-When the damage occurs is when we fail to get over it, fail to say “what in the heck?” or fail to realize, I’m OK, You’re Not!
+Much of our mental health issues, phobias doubts and fear can be related to some sort of stigma, either implanted by others or the ones we let loose on our own.
+We lose our job, there is a stigma, we get a divorce, there is a stigma, we move to a new town coming from Buffalo, NY, there is a stigma, we are a lawyer, there is a stigma, or we seek help for a mental health issue, and there is yet another stigma.
+When the damage occurs is when we fail to get over it, fail to say “what in the heck?” or fail to realize, "Hey, I’m OK"!